-President Franklin Roosevelt’s administration called on Travelers Aid, and five other national social service organizations to form the original USO.
+President Franklin Roosevelt’s administration called on Travelers Aid and five other national social service organizations to form the original United Service Organizations (USO).
 As part of the USO, Travelers Aid volunteers staffed more than 150 “troops in transit” locations.

 United Way was a major supporter of local Travelers Aid programs, many of which were supported 90% or more with United Way allocations.
 As United Way priorities changed over the years, and that support was withdrawn, the number of Travelers Aid agencies dwindled.

 The Travelers Aid International network now consists of 26 social service agencies, 15 airports, seven train stations and six direct service programs in the United States, Puerto Rico, Canada and Australia.
 Each of these programs is locally operated and meets the social service needs of their community, with a common thread being to help return stranded individuals safely home.